-The results of the Research Excellence Framework (REF) 2014 show that Swansea University has achieved its ambition to be a top 30 research University.It has soared up the league table to 26th in the UK from 52nd in 2008.
-This is the largest jump up the rankings of any research-intensive University in the UK.
+The results of the Research Excellence Framework (REF) 2014, published today (Thursday, December 18), show Swansea University has achieved its ambition to be a top 30 research University, soaring up to the league table to 26th in the UK from 52nd in 2008.
+This is the largest climb up the rankings of any research-intensive University in the UK.

-Details in the table here REF2014 top 40 by GPA
+Details in the attached table here REF2014 top 40 by GPA

 The leap comes as the University prepares to open its new £450m science and innovation Bay Campus, which will allow it to make even greater strides in the future.